psu13/mutable-hakyll/posts/mahler-too.md

 service for the dead.
 You can't hear that, in that context, without feeling a whole body chill.

-The sound was great on the floor on Friday.
-It was incredible up in Family circle on Sunday.
-I loved every big moment, every solo, every intricate multi-layered texture, every drop to almost but not quite complete silence, every time that brass section really lets it rip (both on stage _and_ off stage!).
+The Mahler was great on the floor on Friday.
+It was super up in Family circle on Sunday.
+From above you can both hear _and_ see all the big moments, every solo, every intricate multi-layered texture, every drop to almost but not quite complete silence, and every time that brass section really lets it rip (both on stage _and_ off stage!).
 They should take this record they are making and cut it up into a demo reel for orchestral dynamics just so people can know what they are missing out on.

 Sadly, some of these glories were interrupted by: